 Growing up on the street that received its name from the stream that runs beneath it, I have something of an intimate acquaintance with its subterranean waters.
-Along with a few other men, my grandfather planted a sprawling “victory garden” on an empty lot on the very same street in the late 1950s.
+Along with several others, my grandfather planted a sprawling “victory garden” on an empty lot on the very same street in the late 1950s.
 Naturally, there was no modern water source to attach hoses or sprinklers to, but there was Tibbetts Brook not too far from the surface.

-Italians from the old country knew how to do an awful lot of things back, which are downright foreign to most of us in the twenty-first century.
-My grandfather knew how to dig a well.
-Utilizing a fifty-gallon barrel with its bottom cut out, he dug down several feet through layers of dirt and landfill (ashes of some sort) and struck water, which quickly wound its way up the barrel’s sides.
+Italians from the old country knew how to do an awful lot of things back then, which are downright foreign to most of us in the twenty-first century.
+My grandfather could dig a well—no problem.
+Utilizing a fifty-gallon barrel with its bottom removed, he dug down several feet through layers of dirt and landfill (ashes of some sort) and struck water, which quickly wound its way up the barrel’s sides.
 The well worked like a charm for more than a decade in tapping into what proved an inexhaustible water supply.
 Year after year, and summer after summer, the gardeners on Tibbett Avenue lowered buckets attached to a rope into the drink, watering dozens of tomato plants, pepper plants, eggplants, string beans, and all kinds of flowers.
-In springtime, after the winter's snow melt, I recall the water reaching the well’s top but never quite spilling over.
+In springtime, after the winter's snow melt, I remember the water reaching the well’s top but never quite spilling over.

 (Photo from the personal collection of Nicholas Nigro)